AnnonyA/js-deo/README.md

 ## Limitations

-* **Nested CFF:** The script currently cannot handle "CFF in CFF".
-This is planned for a future update.
+* **Nested CFF:** Supported via recursive re-traversal of reconstructed blocks, with depth/step guards to avoid infinite loops.
+* **Identifier renaming:** `renameVariables` / `renameGlobals` are irreversible, so randomized names may remain in medium/high outputs.